-Every kid has their little quirks.
+Every kid has their quirks.
 They cut the tags out of their shirts, loathe the texture of bananas, or avoid fluorescent lights.
 But for some kids, sensory stimuli can be so overwhelming it impairs daily function.
 They can’t focus at school and meltdown in the supermarket.
-The itch of a t-shirt tag ruins their whole day.
+The itch of a T-shirt tag ruins their whole day.
 That’s what it’s like to have sensory processing disorder, or SPD — a controversial condition characterized by difficulty processing sensory information, including sound, touch, and taste.

 The issue isn’t whether sensory processing problems exist (they do), but whether they’re a symptom of other disorders or a disorder in their own right.
-That’s because SPD is most commonly seen in children with autism spectrum disorder, almost all of whom have some sensory processing problems.
+That’s because SPD is most commonly seen in children with autism, almost all of whom have some sensory processing problems.
 Sensory processing issues are also associated with attention-deficit/hyperactivity disorder (ADHD), anxiety disorders, and developmental coordination disorders.
-“It cuts across every diagnosis,” says Lindsey Biel, an occupational therapist and the author of Raising a Sensory Smart Child.
-But she also believes SPD can and does appear on its own — something many healthcare providers don’t agree with.
-“Because there is no universally accepted framework for diagnosis, sensory processing disorder generally should not be diagnosed,” the American Academy of Pediatrics wrote in 2012 in its official policy on SPD.
+“It cuts across every diagnosis,” says Lindsey Biel, an occupational therapist and author of Raising a Sensory Smart Child.

+Biel also believes SPD can and does appear on its own — something many healthcare providers don’t agree with.
+“Because there is no universally accepted framework for diagnosis, sensory processing disorder generally should not be diagnosed,” the American Academy of Pediatrics wrote in 2012 in its official statement on SPD.

 “Right now there is a tendency for everyone to think everything is sensory because it’s a lot more comfortable to think, ‘Oh, it’s a sensory issue!’ and not ‘My child is behaving badly,’” Biel says.
 But new research is helping to define what SPD is — and isn’t — and what might be done to help kids and families struggling with the condition.